Mickey Joseph

-Robert L. "Mickey" Joseph (born March 5, 1968) is a former American football coach and player.
+Robert L. "Mickey" Joseph (born March 5, 1968) is an American college football coach and former player.
+He is the head football coach for Grambling State University, a position he has held since 2024.
 He served as the interim head coach at the University of Nebraska in 2022.
 Joseph was the associate head coach and wide receivers coach at Louisiana State University (LSU) from 2017 to 2021, and was also head football coach at Langston University in Langston, Oklahoma, from 2011 to 2012.

 College football career

 Joseph attended the University of Nebraska–Lincoln, where he played quarterback for the Nebraska Cornhuskers.
 The native of Marrero, Louisiana, who attended Archbishop Shaw High School started off his career as a capable backup playing behind starters Steve Taylor and Gerry Gdowski for his freshman and sophomore years.
 He took over the team as the starter in a two-quarterback system with teammate Mike Grant during Joseph's junior year in 1990.
 As a starter at Nebraska, he led his team to a 9–2 regular season record in his only season as the team's starting signal caller under the direction of head coach Tom Osborne.

 That season, Joseph got Nebraska off to a perfect 8–0 record as expectations in Lincoln, Nebraska, were building up off a No. 3 ranking from the AP Poll.
 The next game came on November 3, 1990, as Nebraska faced nationally ranked No. 1 Colorado.
 With 2:38 left in the third quarter of this contest, Joseph connected with his tight end Johnnie Mitchell on a 48-yard touchdown pass to give the Huskers a 12–0 lead.
 However, Colorado surged ahead by scoring 27 unanswered fourth quarter points to win the game, 27–12.